Announcing our Impact on Equity Grantees!

 La Plata Food Equity Coalition – Advocating for early care and learning to serve Latine families with children 0-3 years

-Mile High United Way – Will remove barriers for Family, Friend, and Neighbor caregivers to achieve maximum uptake in claiming Colorado’s Caregiver Tax Credit
+Mile High United Way – Removing barriers for Family, Friend, and Neighbor caregivers to achieve maximum uptake in claiming Colorado’s Care Worker Tax Credit

 Triad Bright Futures – Supporting Maternal Child Health Leaders for Equity (MCHLE) for Latine community members to explore careers in Maternal and Child Health

-Impact on Equity grantees will focus their efforts on the counties highlighted in dark blue in the map below.
+Impact on Equity grantees focused their efforts on the counties highlighted in dark blue in the map below.

 Announcing our Funding Partners